The Hartree and Hartree-Fock equations in Lebesgue $L^p$ and Fourier-Lebesgue $\hat{L}^p$ spaces: Introduction

 \end{theorem}

-The linear counterpart problem of $(\#)$ (free Schr\"odinger equation) is ill-posed in $L^p(\R^d)$ for $p\neq 2.$ But Theorem \ref{lw} reveals that after a linear transformation using the semigroup $U(-t)$ generated by the linear problem, $(\#)$ is locally well-posed in $L^p(\rd)\cap L^2(\rd)$ for $1\leq p \leq \infty.$ Recently Hyakuna \cite[Theorems 1.1 and 1.3]{hyakuna2018global} used Zhou spaces (see \eqref{zs} below) to get the local existence in $L^p(\R^d)\cap L^2(\R^d) \ (1\leq p \leq 2)$ for the Hartree equation (see Subsection \ref{SCP} \eqref{HF} below).
-The particular case of Theorem \ref{hf} extends this result for any $1\leq p \leq \infty$.
-We will give two different proofs of Theorem \ref{lw}.
+The linear counterpart problem of $(\#)$ (free Schr\"odinger equation) is ill-posed in $L^p(\R^d)$ for $p\neq 2.$ But Theorem \ref{lw} reveals that after a linear transformation using the semigroup $U(-t)$ generated by the linear problem, $(\#)$ is locally well-posed in $L^p(\rd)\cap L^2(\rd).$ We will give two different proofs of Theorem \ref{lw}.
 In the first proof Zhou spaces will play no role, this contrasts with the proof given in \cite{hyakuna2018global} for the Hartree equation.
 In the second proof we make use of Zhou spaces to get the local existence.
-(Our approach differs from \cite{hyakuna2018global}, see Remark \ref{SR2} below for detail.)
+(Our approach differs from \cite{hyakuna2018global}, see Remark \ref{SR2} for detail.)
 In this case, local solutions enjoy some Zhou spaces regularity.